goabout/kustomize-sopssecretgenerator/README.md

 ## Installation

+SopsSecretGenerator is available as a binary, or as a Docker image.

+### Binary

 Download the `SopsSecretGenerator` binary for your platform from the [GitHub releases page](https://github.com/goabout/kustomize-sopssecretgenerator/releases) and make it executable.

 For example, to install version 1.6.0 on Linux: